Irenezs/Notes/Physics.md

 		- There will be negligible change in central maxima width ==Broader maxima for each maximum==
 - 4
 	- 1
-		- The centre of mass of the beam AND box is at the pivot, so the sum of moments is 0 at the pivote
+		- The centre of mass of the beam AND box is at the pivot, so the sum of moments is 0 at the pivot
+	- 2
+		- In Paper
+	- 3
+		- In Paper
+	- 4
+		-